 Pro tip: You don’t have to wait to dive into peer-to-peer sessions!
 Recordings of past presentations are included on their site.

 Nonprofit Marketing Summit

-If you handle any kind of marketing for your nonprofit, attending this virtual conference is a great way to hone your skills!
+If you handle any kind of marketing for your nonprofit, attending this conference is a great way to hone your skills!
 A broad variety of sessions mean you can learn about anything from planning a social media marketing calendar to the ins and outs of Google Ad Grants.

 Nearly every possible facet of nonprofit marketing is covered in this two-day event.
 If you’re looking to hone existing marketing skills or develop new ones, this is a wonderful resource!

 Pro Tip: If you like to go back and re-watch sessions you loved (or watch the sessions you couldn’t attend!), spring for the VIP pass.
 In addition to other benefits, you’ll get recordings of all 30+ sessions so you can watch them when you want a refresher.